olivertzeng/homework/cat/fiction/action.md

 can defeat him, including me as well."
 "Well, what does that mean to me?
 Do you expect me to use my new earth… earthics to defeat him?"
 The man walked away, while looking back smiling at Maxwell like that Maxwell will beat him.

+Maxwell was surprised about this ability that the man gave.
+He practiced for a while and took on a trip after that.
+He beated different enimies sent by Lester and finally the final boss has met Maxwell.

+Lester stood on the streets and said, "You've finally come, I see a worthy opponent.
+Come, see how no one can ever beat me" "You must be sure of that."
+Maxwell said.